xfwaaang/Preferences/README.md

 # Preferences
-preferences or settings of IDE
+preferences or settings of IDE and Editor